 French director Alexandre Aja emerged with the festival hit of the gore-drenched High Tension (2003), his second film following the dystopian future film Furia (1999).
-This propelled him on a career as a director of a string of modestly effective Hollywood horror films with the likes of the remake of The Hills Have Eyes (2006), Mirrors (2008) and the remake of Piranha (2010).
-He subsequently went onto make the non-genre thriller The 9th Life of Louis Drax (2016).
+This propelled Aja to a career as a director of a string of modestly effective Hollywood horror films with the likes of the remake of The Hills Have Eyes (2006), Mirrors (2008), the remake of Piranha (2010) and subsequently the non-genre thriller The 9th Life of Louis Drax (2016) and the killer alligator film Crawl (2019).
 Aja has also produced/written the psycho-thriller P2 (2007), the remake of Maniac (2012), The Pyramid (2014) and produced The Other Side of the Door (2016) and 47 Meters Down (2017).

 On the minus side, Horns proves to be half a good film.
 The main problem is that after introducing the horns concept in the first half, the second half seems more interested in being a smalltown murder mystery as Daniel Radcliffe seeks to solve who murdered his girlfriend Juno Temple, something that takes him on a tangled web back to his childhood.
 This is semi-interesting – although not as interesting as the scenes with people confessing their dirty secrets – and the script certainly weaves a well-threaded mystery.
 It is just that you feel like the second half didn’t need the horns concept and could have worked perfectly well as a mundane murder mystery on its own.
 The result makes Horns feel like two different films competing for screen time.